 Rapidly evolving technology in the automotive industry means there is always something new to learn.
 That’s great news for students at Universal Technical Institute (UTI).

-For most students, no matter what your current experience level is, there’s an opportunity to grow as an automotive technician.
+For most students, no matter what your their current experience level is, there’s an opportunity to grow as an automotive technician.

 People without previous mechanical knowledge often wonder if they will be able to grasp the curriculum and keep up with the other students.
 But enrolling at UTI with beginner experience — or even no experience at all — is common.
-And experience prior to starting classes at UTI does not determine success.
+And experience prior to starting classes at UTI does not determine training success.

 There’s always something new to learn, even for seasoned veterans who have wrenched their entire lives.
 After all, technology is a driving force in the design and manufacture of late-model vehicles.
-That means hands-on training with new technology has become one of the prerequisites for students who are preparing for automotive technician and mechanic careers that are in demand.1
+That means hands-on training with new technology has become one of the prerequisites for students who are preparing for automotive technician and mechanic careers that are in demand.1,18

 Students who come to school with prior experience are accommodated throughout every class, too.
 They can learn the precise recommended processes and get up-to-date knowledge directly from the manufacturers who help develop the curriculum.
 And the inclusive learning environment at UTI prepares students to feel confident after graduation.
+Keep reading to learn more about how to train to become a mechanic despite having no experience.

 For anyone who wants to become a mechanic or technician, UTI teaches foundational skills with techniques informed by the 30+ manufacturers UTI has relationships with.